forrest216/minesweeper/Readme.md

 # [MINESWEEPER](https://forrest216.github.io/minesweeper/)
 Welcome!
-This is supposed to be(and is) a direct copy of classic Windows Minesweeper.
+This is supposed to be(and is) an homage to classic Windows Minesweeper.
 All coded and styled from scratch by yours, truly - Forrest Smith.

 ## Screenshots:
 ### Intermediate size: